kyawsoehan/little-fsm/docs/examples/file-upload.md

-### Example: Hair Dryer Behavior — Three States, Single Context
+### Example: File Upload Behavior — Two States, Two Contexts
-Let’s model a hair dryer’s behavior.
+Let’s model a super simple file upload’s behavior.

 It has three states — `idle` and `uploading` — and two events: `started` and `completed`.

-Each state carries the same context values: `{heat: number, speed: number}`

 #### Define the root schema